zhengshuai1001/JiKouCompany/README.md

 It is not because things are difficult that we do not dare; it is because we do not dare that they are difficult.

 Know well what leads you forward and what holds you back, and choose the path that leads you to wisdom.

+Breathe.
+Take care.
+Stand still for a minute.
+What you are looking for might just be looking for you too.